Do you want to read a full WPForms review to decide if this is the right form builder for you?

 - Conditional logic: Show or hide specific fields based on responses to previous questions in a form.

 - Surveys and polls: Run surveys with Likert scale, Net Promoter Score, and other commonly used response measurement fields for accurate answers and see results in color-coded graphs.
+This makes WPForms one of the best survey plugins around.

 - Post submissions: Accept post submissions from the frontend without requiring a user to sign up to your site first.
 A great feature if you want to accept guest posts.